 Me at ease behind my desk with my samurai yardstick.
 My son took this picture while he was with me on a Saturday morning working in the classroom.
 Otherwise, you would not be seeing me here chilled out.
 I rarely sat down during the school day.
 I was on my feet , either at the board, roaming the room or monitoring the hallway.
 Effective classroom management requires a vigorous physical presence – especially in the middle school.
 IMHO, teachers who operate behind their desk make their job tougher.

 I started teaching middle school math after 20 years in the Marine Corps and fresh out of graduate school and the Troops to Teacher program.
 I spent 15 years in the classrooms of two middle schools and a community college.
 Mostly I taught math and computers, but at various times I also taught social studies, general education, study skills, reading and even substituted for Spanish classes a couple of times.
 I had good run and a big part of me is still in the classroom, but 15 years were enough.

-Teaching was the hardest I ever worked.
+Teaching in the middle school was the hardest I ever worked.
 At times it was more stressful than combat.
 I had a lot of success in the classroom and was nominated for the Who’s Who of American Teachers three times.
 Teaching is first and foremost a leadership challenge.
-Running a classroom is a lot like commanding a military unit.
+Running a classroom is a lot like commanding a military unit or coaching a team.
 You have to lead by example, establish routines, make your standards known and enforce them firmly but fairly.
-When a classroom is firing on all cylinders, there's nothing quite like it.
-I found it to be very rewarding and satisfying.
+You also have to have a plan for everything and be adept at “winging it” when it blows up.